nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 Therefore, you need to identify **Seams**.

-> A Seam is a place to alter program behavior, without changing the code.
+> "A Seam is a place to alter program behavior, without changing the code."

 There are different types of Seams.
 The gist of it is to identify how you can change the code behavior without touching the source code.